pashvc/mcp-server-serper/README.md

 Enhanced MCP server for advanced Google search with comprehensive operator support, crafted by Pavel Sukhachev (pashvc).

+---

+**👋 Open for Opportunities!**
+I'm actively seeking new opportunities and collaborations.
+If you have interesting projects or job opportunities, feel free to reach out!
+📧 **Contact:** pashvc@gmail.com

+---

 ## Features

 ### Tools